 University of Toronto - Rotman School of Management

 Prior studies have documented that pension plan sponsors rigorously monitor a fund’s performance relative to a benchmark.
-We use a first-difference approach to causally show that in an effort to beat benchmarks, fund managers controlling large pension assets reduce fees and increase their exposure to high-beta stocks.
-Managers increase beta without affecting tracking error because they strategically substitute low-beta stocks for high-beta stocks with low idiosyncratic volatility.
+We use a first-difference approach to show that in an effort to beat benchmarks, fund managers controlling large pension assets reduce fees and increase their exposure to high-beta stocks.
+Managers increase beta without affecting tracking error by strategically substituting low-beta stocks for high-beta stocks.
 The findings support theoretical conjectures that benchmarking leads managers to tilt their portfolios towards high-beta, negative-alpha stocks and away from low-beta, positive-alpha stocks, reinforcing observed pricing anomalies.
 Managerial risk-taking responses to benchmarking pressures complicate financial planning for investors.

 Number of Pages in PDF File: 50